National Islamic Movement of Afghanistan: Defection of General Abdul Malik Pahlawan (1997)

 In 1996 Rasul Pahlawan was assassinated in June by his bodyguard, allegedly at Dostum’s orders.
 In 1997, a group of Junbish-i-Milli associated with Rasul’s brother defected under the leadership of General Abdul Malik Pahlawan.
 Malik joined the Taliban and forced Dostum out of the country for 4 months, where he fled to Turkey.
 However Malik quickly betrayed the Taliban, massacring thousands of Taliban prisoners before being ousted in Taliban bombardment in September 1997.
 During this time, large amounts of rape and looting were reported, although it is not clear as to what extent this was done by Junbish.

 Following this Dostum returned to Afghanistan and ousted Malik during a conflict in Faryab.
 Most of Malik’s forces then defected and rejoined Junbish under Dostum.
 Forces of Dostum were said to have looted many Pashtoons in Faryab province following this.
 Dostum was even further weakened however as the road from Herat to Maimana was taken by the Taliban in July 1998, and then Mazar-e Sharif in August.

 Fall of the Taliban (2001)

 Dostum and Junbish were particularly instrumental in the fall of the Taliban in 2001 under the Northern Alliance.

 Human rights abuses

 Junbish was particularly involved in human rights abuses, particularly in Northern Afghanistan from 1992–2001 and the area around Kabul during the Battle of Kabul.
 Their predisposition to looting areas under control earned them the nickname Gilam Jam which means the "carpet is gathered up."
 Areas under Junbish control, such as Naqlia base, were frequently cited as suffering serious human rights abuses, including rape, murder and looting.
 Areas such as Shah Shahid and Kārte Naw faced similar problems.
-In July 2016 Human Rights Watch accused the militia of killing, abusing and looting civilians in Faryab Province during June, accusing them of supporting the Taliban.
+In July 2016 Human Rights Watch accused the militia of killing, abusing and looting civilians in Faryab Province during June.
+They also accused them of supporting the Taliban.

+Dissolution

+The group/party officially came to an end after the Taliban's second takeover of Afghanistan.